haxsaw/hikaru/docs/installation-quickstart.rst

     from hikaru import *

 ...to load in all the functions and classes you need, except any Hikaru K8s objects.
-If you need to use the default version's object in a specific release, you'd add the following line:
+If you need to use the objects in a specific release, you'd add in import of ``from hikaru.model_rel_1_XX import *``, and that will import all the K8s class from that specific release (replacing the XX with the minor release number).
+So for example, to import all the classes from the 1.22 release, you'd add:

 .. code:: python

-    from hikaru.model.rel_1_16 import *
+    from hikaru.model.rel_1_22 import *

 You can of
 course load in just the bits you want to work with, as shown below.
 The following are